djandiek/7dtd-bot-nodejs/README.md

 The following commands are available in-game via the chat function. i.e. Press T in game and type `/help`
 ```
 Commands:
-/help - This help message.
 /fixleg - Fix a sprained or broken leg.
 /save <location> - Saves your current location. i.e. /save base
 /goto <location> - Teleports you to a previously saved location. i.e. /goto base.
 If no location is given, list all your saved locations.
 /teleport - Randomly teleports you.
 /gimme <item> [amount] (i.e. /gimme steel pickaxe.
 You have a 80% chance of getting the item.
 Becareful as failed attempts will attract zombies!)

-Admin Only:
-/setowner [player] - Set the local interactive items to be owned by a player.
-/killallzombies - Kill all currently spawned zombies.
-/supplydrop - Spawn supply boxes around all the currently logged in players.
 ```
 Feel free to experiment and add or remove commands.